March 28, 2024

 Transitioning to net zero

+Sea Forrest offers a range of solutions for current and future applications.
 The highest demand is for the company’s Green Hybrid propulsion systems that are retrofittable to both existing vessels and new builds.
 These systems offer seamless control between electric and diesel modes and accept alternative fuels.
 They are suitable for pilot boats, windfarm CTVs, fast crew boats and patrol crafts.
 Sea Forrest is proud to have delivered, along with its partners, the hybrid solution for Singapore’s first hybrid powered pilot vessel and four hybrid powered windfarm CTVs for operations in Europe.

 As the energy transition in the maritime industry progresses, the company is increasing its market share.
 For a Japanese client, Sea Forrest has delivered a full electric propulsion system (zero-emission) and has received additional orders from other Japanese customers.
 Through a strategic partnership, Taiyo (Japan) will be Sea Forrest’s distributor for their proprietary Energy Cube energy storage system in Japan.